hiroppy/web-app-template/.internal/site/src/introduction/challenges-solved.md

 - Introducing Google Oauth provider
 - Connecting to Prisma
-- Setting up Next.js api route
+- Setting up Next.js api routes
-- Using JWT strategy to check users on [middleware](https://next-auth.js.org/tutorials/securing-pages-and-api-routes#nextjs-middleware)
+- Using JWT strategy to authenticate users on [middleware](https://next-auth.js.org/tutorials/securing-pages-and-api-routes#nextjs-middleware)
 - Supporting updating all JWTs for the same user, allowing access from multiple devices
 - [Separating the edge-compatible configuration from the rest](https://authjs.dev/getting-started/migrating-to-v5#edge-compatibility), as some adapters may not support Edge